 |Museum Campus/11 St -CTA Roosevelt (ME, Red, Orange, Green)||

-Looking forward RTA has begun work on the next group of six stations:
+Looking forward, RTA has begun work on the next group of six stations where signs will be installed in 2019:

 |Oak Park - Harlem/Lake (UP-W, Green)||Jefferson Park (UP-NW, Blue)||Irving Park (UP-NW, Blue)|